(Last Updated on : 12/08/2019)

 Culture of West Bengal

-The whole of Bengal are mesmerized by the eloquent music and dance styles.
-Truly Bengali music and dance is an inseparable part of the culture of West Bengal.
+Music and dance are an inseparable part of the culture of West Bengal.
 Music comprises a long tradition of religious and secular themes, belonging to the North Indian classical musical 'gharana'.
-Tappa is a classical song, which had great vogue in nineteenth century Bengal.
-Ramnidhi Gupta or Nidhu Babu is its proponent and ha had penned a number of wonderful songs in Bengali.
-Thumri was a later arrival, having been introduced by Nawab Wazid Ali Shah of Oudh.
-Thumri
+Tappa is a semi-classical form, which had great vogue in 19th century Bengal.
+Ramnidhi Gupta or Nidhu Babu is its proponent and had penned a number of wonderful songs in Bengali.
+Thumri was a later arrival, having been introduced by Nawab Wazid Ali Shah of Oudh

 Musical instruments are used to express the musical splendor.
 The "ektara

-The early 1990s, was marked by the arrival of new genre of what has been called Jeebonmukhi Gaan (a modern genre based on realism) Artists like Anjan Dutta, Nachiketa and bands like Chandrabindu, Cactus are the greatest advocates of this genre of modern Bengal.
+The early 1990s, was marked by the arrival of new genre of what has been called Jeebonmukhi Gaan (a modern genre based on realism).

 Festivals of West Bengal

-Through out the world, West Bengal is known for its plethora of festivals.
-The culture of West Bengal too is enriched by the festivals and also multiple rituals and rites associated with these festivals.
-There is hardly any Bengali left in the region that is not awe-struck and gets enthralled by the festivity and vivacity of Durga Puja
+Throughout the world, West Bengal is known for its plethora of festivals.
+The culture of West Bengal too is enriched by the festivals and also multiple rituals and rites are associated with these festivals.
+Durga Puja

-.
-It is not only the main festival of West Bengal and it is feted in the autumn season.
-It commemorates the annual visit of Goddess Durga with her four children, namely Lakshmi, Saraswati, Ganesha and Kartikaya to her parent's home on earth from her celestial residence on Mount Kailas.
-It is the largest Hindu festival and Bengalis celebrate it with new clothes and other gifts.
-It is a grand time for the Bengalis who wear gaily coloured new dresses and are also given edibles, especially sweets, to feed.
-The puja goes on for five days, commencing with the ritualistic induction of the goddess.
-The ceremony of worship continues for three days and ends with the dousing of the effigy in a river or a tank on the 'Vijaya Dashami'.
-Many thousands of pujas are organized in different 'mohallas', whirls an exalted display with a fair-like atmosphere in the streets of Calcutta.
+to her parent's home on earth from her celestial residence on Mount Kailas.
+Bengalis celebrate it with new clothes and other gifts.
+The puja goes on for five days, commencing with the ritualistic induction of the Goddess.
+The ceremony of worship continues for three days and ends with the dousing of the effigy in a river or a pond on the 'Vijaya Dashami

 Although it is a Hindu festival, the people of varied communities participate in this pomp and grandeur of Durgostav.
-The festive season continues till Kali puja, which takes place about three weeks later.
-She is the Goddess of aboriginal ability, a Tantrik construct.
-Animal sacrifices are usually made to the Goddess except in the pujas organised by public subscription.
-Diwali
+The festive season continues till Kali puja, which takes place about three weeks later during Diwali

 Cuisine of West Bengal